 - Farro - Use quinoa or wild rice instead of farro to make this gluten-free.
 Cook 3 cups dry quinoa (for a total of 4 cups cooked).
 Add 1 ⅓ cups to each (32-ounce) jar.

-- Red onion - use green onions instead, or omit entirely
+- Red onion - use green onions instead, or omit them entirely

 - Dried fruit - add golden raisins or dried cranberries for a hint of sweetness